Making a Faux Roman Shade

 Learn how to make these designer-looking Faux Roman Shades to elevate your window appearance.

-Our first DIY Talent heading up the pack is Jenna from SAS Interiors.
+I’m honored to have Jenna from SAS Interiors on the blog today.
 She is an interior designer, blogger and Mom from upstate New York.
 This is one busy gal!
 Please put those hands together and give Jenna a warm welcome.

 Thanks so much Brittany for having me guest blog today at Pretty Handy Girl!
 I’m Jenna and I am an Interior Designer & Home Decor Blogger of SAS Interiors.